zdenda-online/dxcrypto/README.md

 Simple Java library for cryptography (hashing and encryption) built purely on Java SE without any dependencies.

 I created this library because I was tired of object initializations of existing Java APIs and all those checked exceptions it uses.
-In many cases, programmer needs simpler API, so this library provides higher level of abstraction over existing *java.security* and *javax.crypto* packages.
-You can be sure it uses implementations of cryptographic functions from JDK.
-In other words if you trust implementations in JDK, you can trust this library.
+In many cases, programmer needs simpler API.
+As default implementations of algorithms, this library uses standard JRE implementations from existing existing *java.security* and *javax.crypto* packages.

+The library is extensible so you can implement your custom parts of algorithms.
+E.g. if you want to use different engine for encryption (e.g. Bouncy Castle API for AES-256 which does not require JCE installed), you can easily do it - see examples.

 It also provides few utility classes like SecureProperties that extend existing *java.util.Properties* with encrypted properties.